Beyond the "Industry Standard": Focusing Gender-Affirming Voice Training Technologies on Individualized Goal Exploration: Conclusion

-New voice training technology design research focuses on increasing user agency.
-Ahmed et al. conducted a comprehensive analysis of mobile voice training applications, revealing that they reinforce binary gender norms and societal expectations \cite{voice_training_app}.
-In response to these limitations, they explored the potential of community-driven, free and open-source software development for gender-affirming voice training \cite{open-source_voice_training_app}.
-Ahmed et al.'s research on trans-competent interaction design provides valuable insights into creating adaptive technologies, emphasizing the importance of developing tools that can accommodate the wide spectrum of goals and experiences within the TGGD community \cite{trans_competent_interaction_design}.
-Building on this, Bush et al. analyzed TGGD individuals' experiences with voice training software, and identified ways to implement feedback, accountability, individualized target-setting, and measurement of voice parameters other than pitch into voice training applications \cite{voice_training_software_considerations}.
+New voice training technology design research focuses on addressing the limitations of existing voice training applications, which set targets and measure progress against idealized voice standards through tools that can accommodate the wide spectrum of goals and experiences within the TGGD community \cite{trans_competent_interaction_design}.
+Ahmed et al. conducted a comprehensive analysis of five mobile voice training applications, revealing that they reinforce binary gender norms and societal expectations of passing as cisgender, struggle to accommodate the cultural needs of users, and use language promoting individualized journeys while accomodating only rigid pre-defined goal ranges \cite{voice_training_app}.
+In response to these limitations, they explored the potential of community-driven, free and open-source software development for gender-affirming voice training, placing customizability as a defining guideline alongside vocal health and affirmation \cite{open-source_voice_training_app}.
+Building on this, Bush et al. analyzed TGGD individuals' experiences with voice training software, and identified automated personalized target-setting as a key feature alongside feedback, accountability mechanisms, and training for voice characteristics beyond pitch, showing that while TGGD users desired high customizability for voice training trajectories, they also wanted software which could automate target-setting along individualized trajectories, performing the role of a voice coach or therapist \cite{voice_training_software_considerations}.